Brigantine Castle, New Jersey – Lost to the Ghosts

 Brigantine Castle Poster

-Although early business was great for Brigantine Castle, it created many problems with the Brigantine community as the pier was not adequate to handle the busloads of visitors that arrived.
+Although early business was great for Brigantine Castle, it created numerous problems for the Brigantine community, as the pier was inadequate to handle the busloads of visitors that arrived.
 As kids waited, they were knocking on people’s doors, asking to use their bathrooms, and urinating on lawns.
 Traffic and parking were also significant problems.
 This led to a lawsuit in the late 1970s, and although Carmen Ricci won, the city created ordinances that limited charter bus traffic and castle advertising.
 Afterward, business dropped at the castle.

-However, the business survived and continued to draw large crowds until a storm in August 1982 severely damaged the pier and the castle to the tune of $500,000 in damages.
+However, the business survived and continued to draw large crowds until a storm in August 1982 severely damaged the pier and the castle, incurring $500,000 in damages.
 Although Ricci held a government flood insurance policy, the federal government refused to pay for the damages caused by the storm.
 However, the venue continued to operate.

 Another major blow came in May 1984, when eight teenagers were trapped and killed by a fire inside the haunted house at Six Flags Great Adventure in Jackson, New Jersey.
 This changed how public safety officials handled such attractions, and soon, Brigantine Beach officials required Ricci to conduct an engineering study.
 Though the haunted castle had the mandatory sprinkler systems and external fire escapes, the rest of the pier did not.
-When the study was complete, it also revealed that the pier structure was unsafe and needed significant repairs.
+Upon completion of the study, it was also revealed that the pier structure was unsafe and required significant repairs.

 The Brigantine Castle and Amusement Pier was the most famous single attraction in the history of Brigantine Beach.
-On average, it employed over 35 people, attracted over a million visitors annually, and its yearly revenues were more than $2 million.
+On average, it employed over 35 people, attracting more than a million visitors annually, and its yearly revenues exceeded $2 million.